Reconciling Departmental and Sponsored Fund Accounting Records

 E. Principal Investigators (PIs)

-All Banner funds and organizations must be reconciled in a timely manner on a monthly or bi-monthly basis (period).
+All Cost Centers must be reconciled in a timely manner on a monthly or bi-monthly basis (period).
 Reconciliations must be prepared, approved and certified not later than two months after the last day of the reconciled month/period.
-For example, financial transactions for the month/period ended July 31 must be reconciled, approved and certified by September 30.
-Except in extenuating circumstances, reconciling items should generally be resolved not later than three months from the last day of the reconciled month/period.
-For example, the reconciler has identified an error related to a July 25 transaction on the report for the month/period ended July 31.
-He/she should generally process the correction by October 31.
-The reconciler must document efforts to escalate open issues to comply with the three-month time frame.
+For example, Financial Transactions for the month/period ended July 31 must be reconciled, approved and certified by September 30.
+Reconciling items shall be resolved not later than three months from the last day of the reconciled month/period.
+The reconciler must document efforts to escalate open issues.

 VII.
 COMPLIANCE